 Mixing coolants with hard water

-Many coolants operate fine with hard water at the CNC machine but can cause problems later as mineral salts build-up in the sump.
+Many coolants operate fine with hard water at the CNC machine but can cause problems later as mineral salts build up in the sump.
 Over time the water evaporates or is lost through machining and drag out.
 It is topped up with fresh coolant to maintain operating levels.
-The mineral salts get left behind sinking into parts of the sump were agitation is minimal, resulting in a white build-up of sediment.
+The mineral salts get left behind sinking into parts of the sump where agitation is minimal, resulting in a white build-up of sediment.
 This progressive hardening of the water translates into cleaning and degreasing problems.
 In particular, chlorinated solvents will tend to leave behind mineral salts on the parts, usually in small radii or the root of threads, see our example.
 There are several solutions to this dilemma,

 • drain and thoroughly clean the CNC machine more often,

 • change the cleaning media that one is more compatible with salts

 • or condition your water supply and use a coolant suitable for soft water operation.

 The latter is generally the better long term solution as it removes the root course and the associated maintenance.